syncopika/artstation/README.md

 For the GLEW dependency, I downloaded the precompiled binaries and followed the "Using GLEW as a shared library" route noted [here](http://glew.sourceforge.net/install.html).
 If using MinGW (I'm still using `v6.3.0` btw), you should put `glew32.lib` in `MinGW/lib`.

-Once in this directory, update `Makefile` so that the directory paths for SDL2 and OpenGL match the paths on your computer.
+Once in this directory, update `Makefile` so that the directory paths for SDL2 and GLEW match the paths for their location on your computer.
 Then run `make`.